abdurraheem02/Retail_Mentor/README.md

 - Matplotlib (version x.x)
 - Jupyter Notebook (version x.x) [optional, if using Jupyter notebook]
 # Getting started
-1. Download the retail dataset from [mention the URL or data source] and place it in the `/data` folder.
+1. Download the retail dataset from kaggle and place it in the `/data` folder.

 2. Open the google colab (or your preferred Python environment) and run the `retail_metor.ipynb` script to execute the cohort analysis.